-Obligations are orders placed for property and services, contracts and subawards made, and similar transactions during a given period that require payment by the non-Federal entity during the same or a future period.
+Financial obligations are orders placed for property and services, contracts and subawards made, and similar transactions that require payment.
+This term is used when referencing a recipient's or subrecipient's use of funds under a Federal award.

-The following list illustrates when funds are determined to be obligated under the U.S. Department of Education ("USDOE") regulations:
+The following list illustrates when funds are determined to be obligated under the U.S. Department of Education (USDOE) regulations: